-As in any other EU country, in Bulgaria you will need EHIC and an S1 form to get access to the same level of public healthcare as Bulgarian residents.
+As in any other EU country, in Bulgaria, you will need EHIC to access public healthcare as a Bulgarian resident.

-To enrol in the Bulgarian healthcare system, you must first get your residency.
+To enroll in the Bulgarian healthcare system, you must first get your residency.

-To join the public healthcare system you will need your S1 card or, if you are not eligible for an S1 card, you will have to register with the National Health Insurance Fund and pay compulsory contributions.
+To join the public healthcare system, you will need to register with the National Health Insurance Fund and pay compulsory contributions.

-Private health cover is highly advisable and, although plans are expensive in comparison to the cost of state medical treatment, they are still cheaper than in other countries.
+Private health coverage is highly advisable, and although plans are expensive in comparison to the cost of state medical treatment, they are still cheaper than in other countries.